uedwinc/aws-bootcamp-cruddur-2023/journal/week8.md

   - Check '$default'
   - Copy the 'Invoke url'

+- If you want, you can turn on logging for $default API Gateway

 //- In API Gateway, Under 'Develop' in the sidebar, select "CORS" and click 'Configure'
 //  + Access-Control-Allow-Origin: * (Click 'Add')
 //  + Access-Control-Allow-Methods: Select 'POST' and 'OPTIONS'